-2.2.
-Strategic Structural Transformation and role of Manufacturing
+2.2 Strategic Structural Transformation and role of Manufacturing

-2.2.1.
-Past experiences of Transformation of Bangladesh Economy
+2.2.1 Past experiences of Transformation of Bangladesh Economy

-In strategic transformation of Bangladesh economy, past experiences of Bangladesh indicate that while share of agriculture is on sharp decline from 44% in 1972-80, to 20% in 2006-10, share of manufacturing to GDP has increased from 10% in 70s only to 17% in 2006-10.
-It is widely acknowledged that with development of the economy, usually share of agriculture declines and share of industry increases and eventually increases the service sector.
-In Bangladesh, with the decline of agriculture, share of industry did not increase substantially.
-Here, service sector provided low paid employment to the surplus labour pushed out of agriculture.
-Transforming Bangladesh's agrarian economy into a modern manufacturing and organized service based economy is a long term challenge.
-This is needed to enhance productivity and faster growth.
+In strategic transformation of Bangladesh economy, past experiences of Bangladesh indicate that while the share of agriculture was on a sharp decline from 44% in 1972-80 to 20% in 2006-10, the share of manufacturing to GDP increased from 10% in 70s to only 17% in 2006-10 (Figure-1).

+Transforming Bangladesh's agrarian economy into a modern manufacturing and organized service based economy is needed to enhance productivity and faster growth.
 The focus on manufacturing is based on two important points.
-Firstly, expansion of agriculture is limited by fixity of land, secondly, the increase in labour productivity will require switch over from low productive agriculture to high productive industry and modern service sector.
+Firstly, expansion of agriculture is limited by fixity of land and secondly, the increase in labour productivity will require switch over from low productive agriculture to high productive industry and modern service sector.

-Following the initial debacle in the 70s and 80s growing below the average economic growth, the manufacturing sector growth performance improved during the 1990s.
+Following the slow growth of manufacturing in the 70s and 80s, which was below the average economic growth, the manufacturing sector growth performance improved during the 1990s.
 The faster pace of expansion of manufacturing relative to total GDP since FY91 caused its share to increase gradually, rising from its low level 12 percent in FY91 to 17.2 percent in FY10 (Fig.1).
 In the 1970s and 1980s, manufacturing sector performance was constrained by the dominance of poor performing nationalized enterprises and inadequate private investment and reckless divesture of public enterprises leading to their virtual closure and severe sickness in many cases.
-In Bangladesh, the pace of industrialization has been gradual and slow, and over the years, there has been a moderate structural shift from a predominantly agrarian economy to a more organized manufacturing sector.
-Though there has been higher share of manufacturing in GDP as agriculture continues to decline a share of GDP, while services remained fairly steady throughout, as compared with the performance of the some East Asian economies, it appears as a rather slow industrial deepening over the two decade.
+In Bangladesh, the pace of industrialization has been gradual and slow, and over the years there has been a moderate structural shift from a predominantly agrarian economy to a more organized manufacturing sector.
+Though share of manufacturing increased, it was lower than all East and South East Asian Countries (Table-2.1).
 Compared to Bangladesh's share of manufacturing, Vietnam increased its share of manufacturing from 12.3% in 1990 to 21% in 2008 and Malaysia from 24% to 28% over the same period.
 On the other hand, China's share of manufacturing has been steady at 32-33% over that period.
-Even Thailand's manufacturing grew so rapidly since 1990 that its share rose from 27% to 35 percent (Appendix Table-1).
-The common thread in the policies of these economies is claimed to be emphasis on private sector driven growth and trade openness.
-Since 1990, Bangladesh has also changed economic policy stance in these general directions though in a more gradual way.
-Progress is most advanced in regards to emphasizing the role of the private sector, but attracting direct foreign private investment is less advanced.
-One notable development in the economy is the predominance of manufacturing goods in exports (90-95%) as the latter progressively becomes the driver of high growth.
+Even Thailand's manufacturing grew so rapidly since 1990 that its share rose from 27% to 35 percent.